westonstearns/courses-googlevis-weston/chapter1.md

               incorrect_msg = "Have a look at how the variable `life_expectancy` is created.
 Remember to use the key `15c9!hd1`") test_object("gdp",
             undefined_msg = "Did you assign to `gdp` to the evolution of a country's gdp over the past years?", incorrect_msg = "Have a look at how the variable `life_expectancy` is created.
-You should do something similar for gdp.")
+You should do something similar for gdp using the code `15c9!hd1`")

 # Instruction 4
 test_or(